miguelmota/ethereum-development-with-go-book/en/transfer-tokens/README.md

 data = append(data, paddedAmount...)
 ```

+## Set Gas Limit using `EstimateGas()`

 The gas limit will depend on the size of the transaction data and computational steps that the smart contract has to perform.
-Fortunately the client provides the method `EstimateGas` which is able to esimate the gas for us.
-This function takes a `CallMsg` struct from the `ethereum` package where we specify the data and to address.
-It'll return the estimated gas limit units we'll be needing for generating the complete transaction.
+Fortunately the client provides the `EstimateGas` method which is able to esimate the gas for us based on the most recent state of the blockchain.
+This function takes a `CallMsg` struct from the `ethereum` package where we specify the data and the address of the token contract to which we're sending the function call message.
+It'll return the estimated gas limit units we'll use to generate the complete transaction.

 ```go
 gasLimit, err := client.EstimateGas(context.Background(), ethereum.CallMsg{